The difference between mediocre products and great products is logging. Learn why it’s so, and how to tie it all together.

 Graylog is one of the leading names in the industry when it comes to industry-grade logging and visualization capabilities.
 It’s also unique in that it scans your collected logs for signs of security vulnerabilities and notifies you instantly.

 While Graylog is a centralized logging system, it has the flexibility you need, letting you customize alerts, dashboards, and more.

-Greylog is open source, but there’s an enterprise plan if your needs are complex.
+Graylog is open-source, but there’s an enterprise plan if your needs are complex.

 But don’t be misled: Logstash is a mothership with capabilities far outweighing any humble logging tool.
 It’s able to collect vast amounts of data from multiple platforms, allows you to define and execute your own data pipelines, make sense of unstructured log dumps, and more.

 Of course, the only limitation is that it works with the Elastic suite of products only, but if you’re starting and looking to scale soon, Logstash is the way to go!

 Among centralized logging tools that work as a middle layer for data ingestion, Flutend is a first among equals.
 With an excellent library of plugins, Fluentd is able to capture data from virtually any production system, knead it into the desired structure, build a custom pipeline, and feed it to your favorite analytics platform, be it MongoDB or Elasticsearch.